-Children’s House multi-age classrooms are designed for students ages 2.9 through 6.
-Each class is organized by academic areas, such as math and language and children progress through the curriculum at their own pace.
-Children receive lessons individually and as a group.
+Children’s House multi-age classrooms are designed for preschool (ages 2.9 through 5) and kindergarten students.
+Each class is organized by academic areas, such as math, language and cultural.
+Children progress through the curriculum at their own pace.
+Lessons are provided individually and in groups.
 The multi-age classroom provides endless opportunities for your child to develop socially and academically.

 Kindergarten students divide their time between the multi-age classroom and the Kindergarten classroom.
 The two environments, though intentionally different, facilitate and support the enormous growth that happens in the kindergarten year.
 Students benefit from a more rigorous academic program that allows them to study specific topics in depth and complete long-term project work.
 Kindergarten students are leaders in their multi-age classroom and have additional responsibilities as role models.